Turkey Itinerary for 7 Days

 EPHESUS, TURKEY

-Ephesus Ancient City, founded by the Greeks in the 10th century BC, is Turkey’s largest and richest open-air museum.
+Ephesus Ancient City, founded by the Greeks in the 10th century BC, is Turkey’s most prominent and prosperous open-air museum.
 Ephesus was the capital of the Eastern Roman Empire and the center of trade and commerce in the ancient world.
 Today, it is one of Turkey’s best-preserved ruins.
-You can explore the Isabey Mosque, the Temple of Artemis (one of the seven wonders of the ancient world), the 25,000-seat Ephesus Grand Theatre, the Basilica of St. John, the Hadrian Temple, Sirince Village, and the House of Virgin Mary in and around Ephesus.
+You can explore the Isabey Mosque, the Temple of Artemis (one of the seven wonders of the ancient world), the 25,000-seat Ephesus Grand Theatre, the Basilica of St. John, the Hadrian Temple, Sirince Village, and the House of the Virgin Mary in and around Ephesus.

 PAMUKKALE, TURKEY